accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/LSTM-RTRBM_sampling_v_T.png" /></div>

 > "Adding LSTM units to RTRBM is not trivial, considering RTRBM’s hidden units and visible units are intertwined in inference and learning.
 The simplest way to circumvent this difficulty is to use bypass connections from LSTM units to the hidden units besides the existing recurrent connections of hidden units, as in LSTM-RTRBM."
-<div><cite>Lyu, Q., Wu, Z., & Zhu, J. (2015, October).
+<div>Lyu, Q., Wu, Z., & Zhu, J. (2015, October).
 Polyphonic music modelling with LSTM-RTRBM.
 In Proceedings of the 23rd ACM international conference on Multimedia (pp. 991-994).
-ACM., p.993.</cite></div>
+ACM., p.993.</div>

 Therefore it is useful to introduce a distinction of *channel* which means the sequential information. <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/W_R.png" /> indicates the direct connectivity in RBM, while <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/W_L.png" /> can be defined as a concept representing the previous time step combination in the LSTM units.
 Let <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/h_R.png" /> and <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/h_R.png" /> be the hidden units indicating short-term memory and long-term memory, respectively.
 Then sampling the observed data points <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/v_T.png" /> in LSTM-RTRBM can be re-described as follows.